easezyc/deep-transfer-learning/README.md

 # Deep Transfer Learning on PyTorch
 This is a PyTorch library for deep transfer learning.
 We divide the code into two
 aspects: Single-source Unsupervised Domain Adaptation (SUDA) and Multi-source Unsupervised Domain Adaptation (MUDA).
+There are many SUDA methods, however I find there is a few MUDA methods with deep learning.
+Besides, MUDA with deep learning might be a more promising direction for domain adaptation.

 Here I have implemented some deep transfer methods as follows:
 * UDA
     * DDC：Deep Domain Confusion Maximizing for Domain Invariance
     * DAN: Learning Transferable Features with Deep Adaptation Networks (ICML2015)